hablapps/shapeaware/README.md

   ): Output[Node[L, A, R], Conc.Out] = ???
 ```

 We omit the implementations of the `get` and `update` functions to focus on the list shape computation, which is shown through the type alias `Output`.
-The first case is easy: the shape of list which we need to hold the leafs of a tree of type `Leaf[A]` is the one that allows us to store a single element of type `A`, i.e. `Cons[A, Nil[A]]`.
+The first case is easy: the shape of list which we need to hold the leaves of a tree of type `Leaf[A]` is the one that allows us to store a single element of type `A`, i.e. `Cons[A, Nil[A]]`.
 For arbitrary node trees, the situation is in appearance more complicated, though conceptually simple.
 Given a tree of shape `Node[L, A, R]`, we first need to know the list shapes for the left and right subtrees `L` and `R`.
 The implicit arguments `ShapeL` and `ShapeR` provide us with the `LOut` and `ROut` shapes.
 The resulting list shape will be precisely their concatenation, which we achieve through an auxiliary type-level function `Concatenate` (not shown for brevity, but implemented in a similar way).
 The shape concatenation will be accessible through the `Out` type member variable of that function.
 The `Conc.Out` type is an example of path-dependent type, a truly dependent type since it depends on the value `Conc` obtained through the implicits mechanism.

 We are about to finish.
 The only thing that is needed is some way to call the `get` and `update` member functions of the `LeafsShape` type-level function, for a given tree value.
 We achieve that with two auxiliary definitions, located in a definitive `Leafs` module (where the type-level function and its companion object are also implemented):